What is Trade Me?

 7 Hot Tips for Successful Selling on Trade Me

 - Sell items with low fees.
-Consider getting into selling books and CDs, which have much lower fees than all other categories.
+Consider getting into selling or dropshipping books and CDs, which have much lower fees than all other categories.
 For example, adding a subtitle feature to your listing for a book or CD will cost you 15c, whereas for all other categories, you will pay 55c.

 - Skip the fees altogether!
 When selling multiple identical items, after your auction for one item has finished, go into your 'Sold Items' and offer your watchers and unsuccessful bidders the chance to buy the item at a lower price.
 For watchers, offer at, or just below, the reserve price.
 For the unsuccessful bidders, offer them the chance to buy at the price of the last bid they made.
 This is a great way to quickly move multiple identical products, and also to avoid extra listing fees!